 Automation is a COM protocol that allows one application (the controller or client) to control objects exported by another application (the server).
 MATLAB supports COM Automation server capabilities on Microsoft® Windows® operating systems.
 Any Windows program that can be configured as an Automation controller can control MATLAB.
 Some examples are Microsoft Excel® and Microsoft Access™, and many Microsoft Visual Basic® and Microsoft Visual C++® programs.

-If you build client applications using C/C++, or Fortran, use MATLAB Engine Applications instead of an Automation server.
+If you build client applications using C/C++, or Fortran, then use MATLAB Engine Applications instead of an Automation server.

 |Handle to running instance of Automation server|